New Castle students build city of the future

 The team used cutting-edge technology to make their city run, such as their "tower tubes" for transportation that use magnets to move people from one place to another and has a much lower crash rate than others transportation methods.

-Candem Newitt said the project taught the class first-hand about the different processes that make a city run.
+Camden Newitt said the project taught the class firsthand about the different processes that make a city run.

 As a team they all went on several different field trips throughout the county to see how different entities run, even visiting a nursing home in Glenwood Springs for research.